-At Brunswick Fyr & Safety Accessories, we help homeowners throughout Nova Scotia and New Brunswick protect themselves against the threat of fire.
+At Brunswick Fyr & Safety Accessories, we help homeowners throughout New Brunswick, Nova Scotia & PEI protect themselves against the threat of fire.
 We invite you to take a moment to browse the information on this page to learn more, or you can contact us directly with your questions.

 Fire and Fire Extinguisher Classes